Department of Engineering and Public Policy

 PETER ADAMS, Thomas Lord Professor of Civil and Environmental Engineering and Engineering and Public Policy / Department Head, Engineering and Public Policy; Professor of Civil and Environmental Engineering / Engineering and Public Policy – Ph.D., Caltech; Carnegie Mellon, 2001–

-TIMOTHY BROWN, Professor of Engineering and Public Policy; Director of Academics, Carnegie Mellon University Africa – Ph.D., California Institute of Technology; Carnegie Mellon, 2013–
+TIMOTHY BROWN, Professor of Engineering and Public Policy; Director of Research, Carnegie Mellon University Africa – Ph.D., California Institute of Technology; Carnegie Mellon, 2013–

-NICOLAS CHRISTIN, Professor, Computer Science/ Engineering and Public Policy/ Cylab – Ph.D., University of Virginia; Carnegie Mellon, 2005–
+NICOLAS CHRISTIN, Department Head, Software and Societal Systems Department; Professor, Engineering and Public Policy / Software and Societal Systems / CyLab – Ph.D., University of Virginia; Carnegie Mellon, 2005–

 CHRISTOPHE COMBEMALE, Assistant Research Professor, Engineering and Public Policy – PhD, Carnegie Mellon University; Carnegie Mellon, 2023–

-LORRIE FAITH CRANOR, Director and Bosch Distinguished Professor in Security and Privacy Technologies, CyLab; FORE Systems Professor, Computer Science / Engineering and Public Policy – D.Sc., Washington University, St. Louis; Carnegie Mellon, 2003–
+LORRIE FAITH CRANOR, Director and Bosch Distinguished Professor in Security and Privacy Technologies, CyLab; FORE Systems Professor, Engineering and Public Policy / Software and Societal Systems – D.Sc., Washington University, St. Louis; Carnegie Mellon, 2003–

 NEIL M. DONAHUE, Thomas Lord Professorship in Chemistry; University Professor of Chemical Engineering / Chemistry / Engineering and Public Policy – Ph.D., MIT; Carnegie Mellon, 2000–

-PEDRO FERREIRA, Professor of The H. John Heinz III College / Engineering and Public Policy – Ph.D., Carnegie Mellon University; Carnegie Mellon, 2010–
+PEDRO FERREIRA, Professor, Heinz College of Information Systems and Public Policy / Engineering and Public Policy – Ph.D., Carnegie Mellon University; Carnegie Mellon, 2010–

-BARUCH FISCHHOFF, Howard Heinz University Professor, Professor of Engineering and Public Policy / Institute for Politics and Strategy – Ph.D., Hebrew University; Carnegie Mellon, 1987–
+BARUCH FISCHHOFF, Howard Heinz University Professor, Professor of Engineering and Public Policy / Carnegie Mellon Institute for Strategy and Technology – Ph.D., Hebrew University; Carnegie Mellon, 1987–

 ERICA R. H. FUCHS, Professor of Engineering and Public Policy – Ph.D., MIT; Carnegie Mellon, 2007–